 Reconstruction of the 3D displacement field

-During the same period, we tested the capability of a multiple-cameras system in extracting the information about 3d surfaces and 3d movements.
+During the same period, we tested the capability of a multiple-cameras system in extracting information about 3d surfaces and 3d movements.

 The first experiments were conducted on a wall instrumented with optical targets that were moved with sub-millimetre accuracy.
-These tests permitted to estimate the precision and accuracy of this method .
+These tests permitted us to estimate the precision and accuracy of this method .

 After these tests, we moved to simple 3D laboratory tests moving regular objects (plastic balls) and natural surfaces (sand piles).